Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 Syntax:
 ~~~~~
-vdisplayall
+vdisplayall [-local]
 ~~~~~

-Displays all created objects.
+Displays all erased interactive objects (see vdir and vstate).
+Option -local enables displaying of the objects in local selection context.

 **Example:**
 ~~~~~